ElcoLuijendijk/GroMPy-couple/readme.md

 The mesh and variables are saved as VTK files.
 The VTK files are saved at a location that you can specify by setting the parameter `model_output_dir` in the model parameter file.
 VTK files can be used by applications such as [Paraview](https://www.paraview.org) or [Mayavi](http://docs.enthought.com/mayavi/mayavi/) to visualize model results.

 ### Figures
 In addition, Grompy contains a separate python script, ``make_model_fig.py``, to make figures of the model output.
-To run this file, open a terminal, navigate to the Grompy directory and run the command `python make_2d_model_fig.py vtk_file`, where `vtk_file` is the path to the VTK file that you would like to make a figure of.
+To run this file, open a terminal, navigate to the Grompy directory and run the command `python make_model_fig.py vtk_file`, where `vtk_file` is the path to the VTK file that you would like to make a figure of.
 If you do not provide a VTK filename and simply run `python make_2d_model_fig.py` the script will look for VTK files in the directory `model_output` and will ask you which subdirectory and which vtk files you want select.
 Any figures created by this script are saved to new subdirectory `fig` that is placed in the directory that contains the VTK file.

 ### Text/CSV files
 For each model run input and output data are stored in a .csv file that can be opened with any spreadsheet program or text editor.
 The filename is `final_model_results_name_date.csv` where name is the model name that you specified in the `scenario_name` parameter in the parameter file and date is a string of the current date.
 This file contains a copy of each input parameter in the `ModelParameters` class, including the changes made for the parameters that are located in the `ParameterRanges` class for automated multiple model runs.
 In addition, this file contains a number of other columns with information on the runtime, model convergence, modeled solute concentrations, pressure and fluxes, and some information on the fluxes over the land or sea boundary.
 Note that the reported boundary fluxes may not be correct for models with an inclined top surface.

 For a more complete analysis of boundary fluxes for each model runs use the script `analyze_boundary_fluxes.py`.
-Running this script with an argument pointing to a model result csv file like `python analyze_boundary_fluxes.py model_output/final_model_results.csv` will load VTK files and calculate fluxes over the land surface and seabed for each run.
+Running this script with an argument pointing to a model result csv file like `python analyze_boundary_fluxes.py model_output/final_model_results.csv` will load all VTK files named in this file and report fluxes over the land surface and seabed for each run.

 ## Example datasets